 Q: It appears that the root cause of the 911 outage in Washington was a failure of Intrado’s router in Colorado.
 Does this absolve CenturyLink from being penalized?

-A: No, as demonstrated by the Multi-Party Settlement Agreement and the supporting testimony.
-It is the Washington-related impact of the failures and the danger to Washingtonians resulting from the April 2014, 911 outage.
+A: No, as demonstrated by the Multi-Party Settlement Agreement and the supporting testimony, the Washington-related impact of the failures and the danger to Washingtonians resulting from the April 2014, 911 outage are relevant.
 This Commission’s primary role is to regulate Washington utilities and their service to Washingtonians.
 CenturyLink is a Washington utility, and Washingtonians were put at risk.
 And CenturyLink, as a Washington utility, should not be able to “contract away” its duties under Washington law and policy.
 CenturyLink does not deny this responsibility in its testimony.

 Further, as part of the FCC 911 outage settlement with CenturyLink, CenturyLink “fully acknowledge[d] that it is responsible for complying with applicable [FCC] rules regardless of any alleged failures by its subcontractors.”